sakshijain070198/US-Climatological-data-analysis/README.md

 - Screenshots: Executed queries with output.

-## Contact Us
+## Contact

 For inquiries or feedback, contact:

+- Sakshi Jain:
+- sakshi.jain02@sjsu.edu
-- Anshul Yadav: anshul.yadav@sjsu.edu
+- sakshijain070198@gmail.com

 Explore the project and leverage insights from the NOAA weather data!

+Thanks!